1868 impeachment managers investigation: Aftermath

-Eighteen months after the end of the trial, journalist Henry V. Boynton published an investigative news report that sought to tie up loose ends in Butler’s investigation.
-He identified three different bribery schemes.
-Boynton was unhappy with Butler’s handling of the impeachment managers’ investigation, believing his pursuit of Woolley had been to the detriment of pursuing other guilty parties.
-He was also angered by Butler’s failure to publish important testimony from the investigation.
-Cornelius Wendell gave a news interview that confirmed aspects of Boynton’s reporting, and which accused Perry Fuller of offering Senator Ross several thousand dollars to influence his vote.
+Eighteen months after the end of the trial, journalist Henry V. Boynton published an investigative news report that sought to tie up loose ends in Butler's investigation.
+He identified three different alleged bribery schemes.
+Boynton was unhappy with Butler's handling of the impeachment managers' investigation, believing his pursuit of Woolley had been to the detriment of pursuing other guilty parties.
+He was also angered by Butler's failure to publish important testimony from the investigation.
+Cornelius Wendell gave a news interview that confirmed aspects of Boynton's reporting, and which accused Perry Fuller of offering Senator Ross several thousand dollars to influence his vote.
 Fuller denied this.

 Few transcripts of testimony from the investigation survive.